Thi-Ponce/React-Capstone/README.md

 # React Capstone: Studio ghibli Library

 > This is a simple project made following instructions while a student in Microverse.
-You can search for Studio Ghibli movies and click on their cards for a more detailed movie description and information.
+It's a mobile app where you can search for Studio Ghibli movies and click on their cards for a more detailed movie description and information.

 ## Video